 In almost every case, the majority of the cost-burdened renters are making less than $20,000, followed surprisingly closely by the $20,000 to $34,999 income range.
 In Springfield, MA, an enormous 57.63% of cost-burdened renters are making less than $20,000, followed by Fresno, CA, with 51.98%, and New Orleans-Metairie, LA, with 51.82%.

-But there are a few exceptions that show that lower incomes aren’t the only factor in housing cost burdens.
+But there are a few exceptions to affording an apartment that show that lower incomes aren’t the only factor in housing cost burdens.
 Urban Honolulu, despite having the second-highest total proportion of cost-burdened renters, has a lower portion of the cost-burdened who fall in the under-$20,000 income category (20.99%) than the three categories between $20,000 and $74,999.
 Oxnard-Thousand Oaks-Ventura and Orlando-Kissimmee-Sanford are the only other two MSAs without the highest portion of cost-burdened renters making less than $20,000.

-THE INCOME FACTOR
+THE INCOME FACTOR FOR AFFORDING AN APARTMENT

 An examination of rental spending by income category yields striking results.
 In every case, those who make under $20,000 a year are particularly cost-burdened.
 In Orlando-Kissimmee-Sanford, for example, 96.60% of renters who earn less than $20,000 are cost-burdened.
 In Los Angeles, the figure is 93.84%; in Miami, 92.76%.
 The percentages are in the 90s and high 80s for every city on our list in the under-$20,000 category.